ram-jayapalan/filesplit/README.rst

 File splitting made easy for python programmers!

-A python module that can split files of any size into multiple chunks, with optimal of memory and without compromising performance.
-The module determines the splits based on the new line character in the file, therefore not writing incomplete lines to the file splits.
+A python module that can split files of any size into multiple chunks and also merge them back.
+This module can be used on structured and unstructured files.
 The file splits are numbered from 1 to n as follows:

 ``[filename]_1.ext, [filename]_2.ext, …., [filename]_n.ext``